rumkin/pill/readme.md

 (page) -> boolean
 ```

-Determine wether previuosly loaded page should be loaded from server.
+Determine wether previously loaded page should be loaded from server.

 ## License